Are you leaving on Redundancy or efficiency grounds?

 then the pension you have built up to date may be paid immediately, without early retirement reductions.

-Only the pension that you are contributing to will be paid.
-If you have any deferred LGPS pensions, they will not be paid at the same time.
+Only the pension account relating to the job role you are leaving on redundancy or efficiency grounds will be paid.
+If you have any additional LGPS pensions, they will not be paid at the same time.

-If you leave under a MARS (Mutually Agreed Resignation Scheme) then you will not be eligible to claim your pension without reductions.
-See Mutually Agreed Resignation Scheme.
+If you leave under a Mutually Agreed Resignation Scheme (MARS) then you will not be eligible to claim your pension without reductions.
+See MARS at the bottom of this page.

 - What must I do?